| | | | | |

 This post may contain affiliate links.
 If you click one and make a purchase, I will earn a small commission at no additional cost to you.
 See my disclosure for details.

-Where can I get this ear warmer pattern?
+Where can I get this crochet pattern?

 Why an ear warmer headband instead of a hat?